What You Need To Know Before Buying A Home ‘As-Is’

 Explore Other Ways To Afford A Home

 If you’re a first-time home buyer, purchasing a home as-is might not be the best route for you.
 The U.S. Department of Housing and Urban Development (HUD) offers many other ways for first-time home buyers to get assistance, through classes or financial aid.
-You can also check out our First-Time Home Buyer Guide for popular loan options or to talk to a Home Loan Expert.

 The Bottom Line: Is Buying A Home As-Is The Right Choice For You?